streamplace/demo-video/Readme.md

 # demo-video

 This is just a WebGL canvas on the internet.
-All it is is one of their webgl-examples copied out here and tweaked slightly, so it's MPL-licensed.
+All it is is one of Mozilla's [webgl-examples](https://github.com/mdn/webgl-examples) copied out here and tweaked slightly, so it's MPL-licensed.

 ## License